joseocio192/Cover/README.md

 # Cover
-This script is a simple script that will show you the current album art of the song that is currently playing using playerctl.
+This script is a simple script that will show you the current album art of the song that is currently playing using playerctl in kitty terminal.

 # Instalation
 1. Clone the repository